ChennoShen239/25spring/Math 104/Lecture 9.md

 > [!PDF|yellow] [[Ch9.pdf#page=13&selection=116,0,131,19&color=yellow|Ch9, p.13]]
 > > Theorem 4.2.
 A monotonic function f : [a, b] → R on a compact interval is Riemann integrable.
 >
-> This one is kinda funnier
+> This one is kinda funnier, the key idea in proving this is to set all the $I_{k}$ equal to $\frac{b-a}{n}$ so that we can cancel out all of the internal terms while doing the Riemann sums.

 > [!PDF|yellow] [[Ch9.pdf#page=13&selection=292,7,292,38&color=yellow|Ch9, p.13]]
 > > summing up a telescoping series
 >
-> They call it a *telescoping series,* but basically they're just cancelling the term before or after them
+> They call it a *telescoping series,* but basically it's just the former equals to the latter

 > [!PDF|yellow] [[Ch9.pdf#page=14&selection=123,0,167,2&color=yellow|Ch9, p.14]]
 > > Theorem 5.1.
 If f : [a, b] → R is integrable and c ∈ R, then cf is integrable and Z b a cf = c Z b a f.